rucnyz/LeakAgent/README.md

-# ReLeak: RL-based Red-teaming for LLM Privacy Leakage
+# leakAgent: RL-based Red-teaming Agent for LLM Privacy Leakage

 ## How to run